Esther Afua Ocloo

 Esther Afua Ocloo (born Esther Afua Nkulenu; 18 April 1919 – 8 February 2002) was a Ghanaian businesswoman and pioneer of microlending, a programme of making small loans in order to stimulate businesses.

-She was one of the founders of Women's World Banking in 1976, with Michaela Walsh and Ela Bhatt.
+She was a co-founder of Women's World Banking in 1976, with Michaela Walsh and Ela Bhatt.
 Ocloo served as its first chair of trustees.
 She received the 1990 African Prize for Leadership and numerous other honours for her work on behalf of economic empowerment of women and families.
 She was a member of Unity Worldwide Ministries.

 Early life and education

-Afua Nkulenu was born in the Volta Region to George Nkulenu, a blacksmith, and his wife Georgina, a potter and farmer, both of the Ewe people.
+Esther Afua Nkulenu was born in the Volta Region of Ghana (then British Togoland) to George Nkulenu, a blacksmith, and his wife Georgina, a potter and farmer, both of the Ewe people.
 Sent by her grandmother to a Presbyterian primary school, the girl advanced to a coeducational boarding school at Peki Blengo.
 Because of poverty, she travelled weekly from home to the school, taking food supplies each week which she cooked for herself to avoid expenses.
 When she won a scholarship to Achimota School, her aunt provided her with money to travel to the school.
 She studied there from 1936 to 1941, when she obtained the Cambridge School Certificate.

 In 1943 Nkulenu, using a small financial gift from her aunt and skills acquired at Achimota, began selling marmalade in Accra.
 Deciding to pursue further work in the food industry, she secured a contract from Achimota to supply the school with orange juice made from oranges grown on its campus.
 She then won an additional contract to provide the Royal West African Frontier Force with juice.
 Lacking the resources on her own to fulfill the obligations, she took out a loan from a bank and established Nkulenu Industries, the first food processing factory in the Gold Coast.

 After getting her business established, she was sponsored by Achimota College to visit and study in England from 1949 to 1951.
 She was the first person of African ancestry to obtain a cooking diploma from the Good Housekeeping Institute in London and to take the post-graduate Food Preservation Course at Long Ashton Research Station, Department of Horticulture, Bristol University.
-She returned to Ghana.
-She had also married and started a family.